EGA-archive/LocalEGA/docs/ingestion.rst

    (1 row)

-If everything went well, the file `example.txt` must exist and have an accession.
+If everything went well, the file ``example.txt`` must exist and have an accession.
-Please, note that accessions sent by Fake CEGA start at `EGAF900000000001`, and any new file uploaded to the inbox will issue a new accession, regardless of its content (as opposed to what Central EGA does, as it issues content-based accessions).
-This sequence will be restarted after a database rebuilding.
+Please, note that accessions sent by Fake CEGA start at ``EGAF900000000001``, and any new file uploaded to the inbox will issue a new accession, regardless of its content (as opposed to what Central EGA does, as it issues content-based accessions).
+Bear in mind that this sequence will be restarted after a database rebuilding.

 Then, run this other command: